OctopusDeploy/blog/blog/2019-11/cloud-v2-compute/index.md

 ---
-title: "Octopus Cloud v2 Architecture Options: Why we bet on Kubernetes, Linux, and .NET Core"
+title: "Octopus Cloud v2 Compute Options: Why we bet on Kubernetes, Linux, and .NET Core"
 description: A reflection on the architecture options we considered for hosting Octopus Cloud v2
 author: michael.richardson@octopus.com
 visibility: private